Borani Banjan Recipe (Afghan Eggplants with Tomato, Yogurt and Garlic Sauce)

-- Slice eggplants into half inch slices.
-Salt each side of eggplant slices liberally with salt.
+- Slice the eggplants into half inch slices.
+Liberally salt each side of the eggplant slices.

 - In a medium sauce pan, heat oil over a medium heat.
-Fry eggplants until golden brown and still firm in the center.
+Fry the eggplants until golden brown but still firm in the center.
 Place the eggplants onto a paper towel to drain excess oil.

 - In a separate sauce pan, heat 3 tablespoons of olive oil over a medium heat.
 Add 2 cloves of minced garlic and fry until golden brown.
 Add chopped tomatoes, paprika, turmeric and salt.
 Cook until tomato is completely softened (about 5 to 7 minutes).